 Artober Nashville is a month-long celebration of the arts in Music City.
 It's one of the single largest celebrations of the arts and culture in the South and includes hundreds of events in visual and performing arts, music, theatre, dance, craft, film, and more.

 The Nashville Film Festival is one of the longest-running film festivals in the country, celebrating its 50th year in 2019.
 Festival-goers enjoy a plethora of works from documentaries and narrative features to animated and experimental shorts.
 Panels and workshops are also offered for those looking to enrich their knowledge beyond the screen.

 Each year Nashville's Germantown area transforms into a celebration of German tradition that is fun for the whole family.
 There will be live German music, German food, German beer, and even polka dancing.
 The event is FREE and open to public.

-Now in its 30th year, the Southern Festival of Books is one of the first book festivals of its kind, a true celebration of the written word, which has inspired hundreds of similar book festivals throughout the country.
-The FREE festival takes place at War Memorial Plaza and features more than 200 of the nation's and region's most prominent authors who take part in readings, panel discussions, book signings, and more.
+Now in its 31st year, the Southern Festival of Books is one of the first book festivals of its kind, a true celebration of the written word, which has inspired hundreds of similar book festivals throughout the country.
+The FREE festival takes place at War Memorial Plaza and Main Public Library which will feature more than 200 of the nation's and region's most prominent authors who take part in readings, panel discussions, book signings, and more.

 This is a Nashville event put on by Nashville residents in hopes to provide the perfect festival for beer aficionados!
 There will be plenty of craft, seasonal, and micro beers for everyone to enjoy.
 Plus, you can try samples of wine!
-All festivities will be located on the grounds of the Historic Two Rivers Mansion.
+All festivities will be located on the grounds of the Historic Two Rivers Mansion from 2-5pm.